jschaf/b2/posts/circle-ci-fast-git.md

-# Speedy Git checkout for continuous integration from 30 seconds to 2 seconds
+# Faster Git checkout for continuous integration

+Reduce `git checkout` from 30 seconds to 2 seconds on CircleCI.

 The default CircleCI `checkout` step is slow because it downloads the entire Git repository history in two remote fetches.
 My company’s